Should You Take A First-Time Home Buyers Class?

 If you’re a first-time home buyer, you probably have many questions about how the home buying process works.
-Because no matter how much time you’ve spent binge-watching home renovation shows, it’s hard to anticipate what the process is like until you’re in it.
+No matter how prepared you think you are, it’s hard to anticipate what the process is like until you’re in it.
 And that’s before you start factoring in the enormous amounts of money it’ll take to buy a home.

-Here is what you can expect to learn from a first-time home buyer class:
+Here’s what you can expect to learn about in a first-time home buyer class:

 - Whether you’re ready for homeownership